The Father of Mobile Computing Is Not Impressed - Slashdot

 Unconvinced.
 I don't want computers to answer my questions.
 I want them to help me answer my own.
 An answer isn't the mere transfer of data, it's the alteration of my mind into a different state.
 That can't happen properly if the basis for the transformation exists only in some other system.

-It's not a technical reason (Score:4, Interesting)
+It's not a technical reason (Score:5, Interesting)

 Google has been around for a long time now.
 I bitched at [Google] for years: Why the fuck can't we type in a question and get a decent answer?
 There's all sorts of pre-processing you can do with the computing we have now to put a lot more semantics in there, and look at the shit you're retrieving.